 - 2 teaspoons cinnamon

-- 2 cups peeled and chopped fuyu persimmons, about ½ inch pieces (from about 3 fuyu persimmons)
+- 2 cups peeled fuyu persimmons, cut into small chunks (from about 3 fuyu persimmons) (optional, see note 3)

 Cinnamon Cream Cheese Frosting: